 Escrow Account Mortgage Guidelines And Requirements

-This BLOG On Escrow Account Mortgage Guidelines And Requirements Was PUBLISHED On April 19th, 2020
+This article covers Escrow Account Mortgage Guidelines And Requirements

 Escrow accounts what are they and are they necessary?

-- I like to think of an escrow account as a checking account opened up in your name that only will pay your property taxes and insurance for you when they are due.
+I like to think of an escrow account as a checking account opened up in your name that only will pay your property taxes and insurance for you when they are due.
 The reason I say checking account is the money in your escrow account is ”your money”.

 How Does Mortgage Escrow Works

-The purpose of Escrow Account Mortgage Guidelines And Requirements is so lenders can monitor to make sure your home is insured and the property taxes are paid on time.
+The purpose of an escrow account is so lenders can monitor to make sure your home is insured and the property taxes are paid on time.

 - Even when your home is paid off you will still pay your annual property taxes

 - At that point, it is up to you if you want to keep insurance on the property